lsst-sqre/nublado1/tools/deployment/README.md

    step is not strictly necessary but will keep you from cluttering up your system python with the modules required for deployment.

-   Python 3 is necessary: this deployment will not work with Python 2.
+   Python 3.5 or later is necessary: this deployment will not work with Python 2 or Python 3.0-3.4.

     - I like to use `virtualenv-wrapper` and `mkvirtualenv`; if you're doing that, `mkvirtualenv -p $(which python3)` (you will need to have